 For students planning on becoming teachers, the Department offers Master of Music, Music Education degrees with concentrations in General Music Education, Instrumental Music Education, and Voice and Vocal Studies.

-The Department also offers Master of Music degrees with concentrations in Instrumental Performance, Vocal Performance, Orchestral Career Studies, Collaborative Piano, Jazz & Improvisational Music, Composition, General Music Education, Choral Music Education, and Instrumental Music Education.
+The Department also offers Master of Music degrees with concentrations in Instrumental Performance, Vocal Performance, Orchestral Career Studies, Jazz & Improvisational Music, Composition, General Music Education, Choral Music Education, and Instrumental Music Education.

 For more information:

 The Department of Music offers opportunities to any University student demonstrating sufficient musical ability to participate in performing ensembles.
 But for music majors, ensemble playing is a requirement of the degree.
 The music faculty considers ensemble playing an immensely important learning tool for music students.
 Ensemble work helps developing musicians learn from their personal experience the social and technological dynamics of musical performance.

 The department maintains approximately twenty different types of ensemble groups, both large and small.
 From jazz to classical and modern symphonic and vocal traditions, there are ensemble groups to engage every type of interest, with new ensembles emerging according to student and faculty interest.
 Live ensemble performances have the added advantage of offering the University and greater Reno arts community a chance to enjoy good music throughout the year.
 For more information: